We’ve all experienced it: After submitting endless job applications, you anxiously wait to hear back but only receive radio silence in return.

 The top half of your resume is the most valuable space since it’s what a hiring manager likely looks at first, so you should also list your headings in order of importance.

-Start with an objective statement or professional summary.
-Then, if you’ve been out of school for a few years and have significant work experience, your work experience should sit in this prime real estate.
 However, if you’re a student searching for an internship, it might be more prudent to put your education in the top spot to downplay a lack of work experience.

-To avoid keyword stuffing, it’s important to incorporate your keywords with context.
-While you could pull keywords from the job description and list them all under a “skills” section, some applicant tracking systems automatically assign a mere six months of experience to any skill listed without an exact date.
-Instead, incorporate your keywords into your work history or other relevant sections by following a “show, not tell” mindset.
+However, it’s important to know how to incorporate these keywords correctly.
+While you could pull keywords from the job description and list them all under a “skills” section, some ATS automatically assign a mere six months of experience to any skill listed without an exact date.

 6. Get the file name right